-Planetree award winners (pictured left to right): Joan Werner, RN, Jake Heckathorn Spirit of Service Award; J. Douglas Muir, MD, Physician Champion Award; Leilani Swan, RN, Planetree Caregiver of the Year Award.
+Planetree award winners for 2017 (pictured left to right): Joan Werner, RN, Jake Heckathorn Spirit of Service Award; J. Douglas Muir, MD, Provider Champion Award; Leilani Swan, RN, Planetree Caregiver of the Year Award.

 The Hospital Improvement and Innovation Network (HIIN) recently recognized North Valley Hospital as a High-Performing Hospital.
 The HIIN gives this recognition to hospitals that achieved their goals of either maintaining a zero rate or achieving a 20 percent reduction in measures such as patient falls with injury, pressure ulcers and hospital-acquired infections.
 North Valley Hospital was one of eight hospitals in the state of Montana to receive this recognition.

 The Agency for Healthcare Research and Quality (AHRQ) defines high-reliability organizations as those that “cultivate resilience by relentlessly prioritizing safety over other performance pressures.”
 North Valley Hospital is consistently ranked as promoting patient safety and employee confidence, which are key factors of high-reliability.
 High-reliability is “a condition of persistent mindfulness within an organization,” or a culture of safety.
 This means that a hospital’s culture must encourage transparency and openness and report even small errors that can point to systematic issues.

 In 2016 North Valley administered AHRQ’s validated patient safety survey tool, which gives hospitals the opportunity to see how their own safety culture compares to other hospitals nationally.
 North Valley had high rankings, with 95 percent of employees reporting that they felt like management provides a work environment that promotes patient safety, and 96 percent of people who interact with patients feeling that their co-workers are supportive of one another.